dymurray/apb-blogs/rocketchat-tutorial.md

 # Introduction

 This tutorial will give a user a walk-through on developing an APB for RocketChat.
-In order to do this we must first make some assumptions.
+In order to do this, we must first make some assumptions.
 We are assuming that RocketChat and MongoDB are already containerized applications which can run under the `restricted` security context constraint (scc) in OpenShift.
 These images exist on RHCC([RocketChat](https://access.redhat.com/containers/?tab=overview#/registry.connect.redhat.com/rocketchat/rocketchat) and [MongoDB](https://access.redhat.com/containers/?tab=overview#/registry.access.redhat.com/rhscl/mongodb-32-rhel7)).

 If you are only interested in deploying the published [RocketChat APB](https://access.redhat.com/containers/?tab=overview#/registry.connect.redhat.com/rocketchat/rocketchat-apb) you can skip to the bottom of this tutorial.